 2. The parameters relates to the physical properties of the boundary-layer, especially because of the large difference between the parameter values between day and night fitting parameters in the new method have units of m and sec; I suggest adding a discussion on how these

 Reply: As the reviewer suggested, we added more discussion on the relationship of the parameters with the physical properties into the manuscript.
-The moving average window sizes (wv and wt) is working as a low pass filter and our results show that we should use different levels of signal in a diurnal course: wv and ∆z are is related to the PBL vertical scales of eddy and noise and depth of the entrainment zone, respectively. wv and ∆z at nighttime show smaller value than at daytime, indicating that nighttime eddy size is relative smaller. wt can be interpreted as two point of view; noise and PBL temporal scale.
-Since PBL vertical scale is smaller at nighttime, noise lever is relatively larger.
+The moving average window sizes (wv and wt) are working as a low pass filter and our results show that we should use different levels of signal in a diurnal course: wv and ∆z are related to the PBL vertical scales of eddy and noise, and depth of the entrainment zone, respectively. wv and ∆z at nighttime show smaller value than at daytime, indicating that nighttime eddy size is relatively smaller. wt can be interpreted as two point of view; noise and PBL temporal scale.
+Since PBL vertical scale is smaller at nighttime, noise level is relatively larger.
 In terms of PBL temporal scale, height of PBL does not frequently change at nighttime as daytime height of PBL does.
 Thus, larger wt should be applied to obtain a meaningful signal.
 Indeed, wt at nighttime has a larger value than at daytime.

 3. The new method "d**2 B/d (z-1)**2 less than or equal to zero", thus it contains a number "1" with units.
 The units should be clarified, or even better the formulation made dimensionless on line with Emeis et al. (2007).
 And undoubtedly the estimation of the boundary-layer height will be sensitive to the units that are assigned to this number.
 Please clarify and discuss the sensitivity.